-Drawing, coloured pencil on paper by Zahra Jaffari, a refugee from Afghanistan living in Indonesia, created in 2015 while she attended the Cisarua Refugee Learning Centre, Bogor, Indonesia.
+Drawing, coloured pencil on paper by Zahra Jafari, a Hazara refugee from Afghanistan living in Indonesia, created in 2015 while she attended the Cisarua Refugee Learning Centre, Bogor, Indonesia.
 It portrays her dangerous journey from war-torn Afghanistan on a boat to Indonesia and her dream of coming to Australia.
+After years awaiting refugee acceptance, she and her family were finally accepted by Canada.
+She remains separated for her brother in Australia.

 Coloured pencil drawing.